HEAT PUMP

 If you decide to install your air-to-water heat pump outdoor unit in front of your house, you may wonder if there is a distance to the wall of your own house.

-The distance between the wall and the heat pump outdoor unit should be between 30cm and 50cm, depending on the manufacturer.
+The distance between the wall and the outdoor unit of the heat pump should be between 30cm and 50cm, depending on the manufacturer.

-In fact, heat pump manufacturers usually recommend a distance of 300mm between the rear of the outdoor unit and the wall, and 500mm between the front of the outdoor unit and any wall in front of it.
-This is to facilitate air circulation, at both suction and discharge levels, and thus ensure the machine's power output.
+In fact, heat pump manufacturers usually advise a distance of 300mm between the back of the outdoor unit and the wall, as well as 500mm between the front of the outdoor unit and a possible wall in front.
+This is to facilitate the air circulation, both at the suction and the discharge side, and thus to ensure the power supplied by the machine.

-But we'll see that not all suppliers agree on the same figures, and that it depends on the configuration of the location in which you want to install the heat pump outdoor unit.
+But we will see that not all suppliers agree on the same figures, and that it depends on the configuration of the place where you want to install the heat pump outdoor unit.

 How far is the wall from the heat pump?